 Why this is important

 There are a couple of linked reasons why this study is important, although I think it is unlikely that I will have to spell these out to most readers of this newsletter.
 The first is that, while pretty much anybody working with parents-to-be already knows these things, they need to be kept at the forefront of others’ minds.
 That is because – despite amazing efforts by some health care practitioners and birth workers – COVID-related restrictions are still in place for parents on pregnancy and birth journeys, and some of these are not appropriate, measured or proportionate.
-As you may know, legal challenges are underway, but it doesn’t hurt to keep this conversation at the front of everybody’s minds.

 If you’d like to get updates about my work, new birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get our monthly Birth Information Update and details of my current projects.